masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: chapter-8-review-questions
-# 📝 Chapter 8 Review
+# 統 Chapter 8 Review
 * What is the main advantage of using Vault's Transit secrets engine?
 * Where does Vault's Transit Engine store encrypted data?
 * Was the application still able to decrypt older encrypted records after you rotated the encryption key?